confluentinc/hackathons/iot/README.md

 ### Schema Registry
 This demo pipeline makes use of Confluent Schema Registry.
 To enable Schema Registry, navigate to the Confluent Cloud Console and select Schema Registry from the lower left-hand corner.
 Continue by selecting Set up on my own.
 Then follow the prompts.

 Once the Schema Registry has been set up, from the Schema Registry landing page, scroll down to the “API credentials” section.
 In order to access Schema Registry from a Raspberry Pi, you need to configure an API key and secret.
 Select the edit icon.
 Then select Create key and follow the prompt.
 Save the API Key and Secret for use on Line 15 of the provided librdkafka.config file.
+Also make note of the Schema Registry API endpoint.

 ## Raspberry Pi
 To run this demo pipeline, you'll obviously need a Raspberry Pi.
 It should be equipped with librdkafka as well as the confluent_kafka Python library.